-Lovastatin can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
-This condition may be more likely to occur in older adults and in people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).
+Mevacor can cause the breakdown of muscle tissue, which can lead to kidney failure.
+This happens more often in older adults or people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).

-Lovastatin may pass into breast milk and could harm a nursing baby.
-Do not breast-feed while you are taking lovastatin.
+Do not breast-feed while you are taking Mevacor.